Introduction

 Master Installation (t3monitoring)

-Central TYPO3 instance with the t3monitoring extension.
-Collects data from all clients, displays dashboards, and sends reports.
+Central TYPO3 instance running the t3monitoring extension.
+Collects data from every client, displays dashboards and sends reports.

 Client Installation (t3monitoring_client)